togakangaroo/curriculum/units/6-conditional/lessons/2-project/README.md

 ##Scope

 This project involves implementing the core functionality for a simple high low game.
-The objective of this project is for students to practice construct conditional logic using `if/else` statements.
+The objective of this project is for students to practice conditional logic using `if/else` statements.

 ##Before Class